clasmim/calculando-tu-destino/README.md

 - Translate
 - Streamlit

+## Data and execution:
+All the data collected for this project was directly sourced from OECD and INE.
+It was then cleaned and processed, it resides in `/csv/`.

+In order to run the application locally run the command `streamlit run .\app.py` in a python enviroment with all the necessary libraries.

 ## Collaborators:
 Team of 5 formed from university students:
 - Juanjo Fernández
 - Juan López
 - Alejandro Ruiz
 - Álvaro Santafé